Free Online Pharmacology Lessons / Course / Class for FREE! Learn pharmacology online -Introduction to Pharmacology

 Nowadays we are expecting a drug free permanent solution for many types of diseases.
 It is based on gene therapy.
 A drug works from the outside in, and must be continuously re-administered if the disease is chronic.
 Contrarily, gene therapy works from the inside and should keep working indefinitely.

-Take the self-assessment quiz
+Take the self-assessment quizview quiz statistics

 That's it for now.
 Keep coming back because I'll be adding more articles soon!